After having my 30th birthday last month, I thought it was time to reflect on the past decade, especially the key money

 The next money lesson I learned in my 20s is the importance of setting financial goals.
 Goals will help to give you direction when it comes to money.
 Remember that your money habits today will impact your financial security in the future.

 It’s easy to dismiss this in your early 20s because it feels like you have all the time in the world before having to worry about things like buying your first home, saving for a wedding or financially preparing for having a baby.
 But trust me, it’s better to prepare for these types of financial commitments in advance.

 Even if your goals are more short-term and fun-focused (like buying a luxury investment handbag or saving for your dream holiday), it still helps to set a specific amount you want to save by a certain time.
 To help you to keep your eyes on the prize, it can be very motivating to visualise what you are saving for and why.

 When deciding on your financial goals, try to set SMART goals.
-SMART stands for Specific, Measurable, Achievable, Relevant, Time-Bound.
+SMART stands for Specific, Measurable, Achievable, Relevant, and Time-Bound.
 In other words, be as specific and detailed as possible with your goals.

 Invest in yourself

-Your twenties is a great time to enhance your skills and knowledge levels, including personal finance education.
-Improving your skills doesn’t always mean investing in higher education or even formal education, although that’s surely one option (and potentially a necessary one depending upon your career field).
+Your twenties are a great time to enhance your skills and knowledge levels, including personal finance education.
+Improving your skills doesn’t always mean investing in higher education or even formal education, although that’s surely one option (and potentially a necessary one depending on your career field).
 However, investing in your knowledge and skills can take many forms.

 Apart from my university degrees, I invested in things such as a business and property course and online digital marketing qualification in my 20s.
 All of these have helped in my career and my investing journey.
 However, investing in yourself doesn’t always even need to cost money.
 In fact, I’ve gained most of my property investing knowledge by watching hours and hours of YouTube videos and by attending property investors’ networking events.